McCully refutes Labour allegation about Govt appointee

 However, Phil Goff says Government-appointed directors must disclose any relationship or matters that give rise to an actual or potential conflict of interest.

-Next story in Political: Greens say NZ position causing backlash at climate talks
+Next story in Politics: Greens say NZ position causing backlash at climate talks

 Copyright © 2012, Radio New Zealand